TimeFlow: Temporal Conditioning for Longitudinal Brain MRI Registration and Aging Analysis: Results

-\paragraph{\textbf{Given future scan, assess the brain aging}} As emphasized in~\Cref{sec:intro}, the extrapolation capability of TimeFlow enables annotation-free disease progression analysis.
+\paragraph{\textbf{Given future scan, assess the brain aging}} As emphasized in~\Cref{sec:intro}, the extrapolation capability of TimeFlow enables annotation-free disease progression analysis (i.e., requiring no anatomical segmentation or surface reconstructions for quantification).
 We compare the brain aging rates across diagnostic groups, i.e., Controls (CN), \gls{MCI}, and Dementia, by predicting the optimal time parameter ($t_\textrm{ext}$) corresponding to the observed future MRI scans.
 Specifically, MRI triplets are sampled from validation and test subsets, where the intervals between the first and second visits match closely the intervals between the second and third visits.
 The diagnosis at the third visit labels each triplet.
 Using the first two scans as input, TimeFlow extrapolates forward to the third, future scan.
 By comparing predictions against actual observed future, we compute the extrapolated time parameter $t_\textrm{ext}$, and divide it by the normalized chronological intervals (in years) to yield a brain aging rate.
 An aging rate above 1 indicates accelerated pathological changes, as expected in patients with neurodegenerative conditions.
 Indeed, the boxplot of \Cref{fig:progress} (Left) clearly shows that Dementia patients exhibit the highest progression rate, followed by MCI subjects, while the control group maintains progression rates around 1.
-The analysis validates that our annotation-free surrogate brain aging rate metric is able to separate disease groups.
+The analysis validates that our annotation-free brain aging rate estimate is able to separate disease groups.